mayer79/ml_lecture/README.md

 ## Further Reading

-The first four books are freely available on the web.

 - James, G., Witten, D., Hastie, T., Tibshirani, R. (2013). *An Introduction to Statistical Learning - with Applications in R*.
 New York, USA: Springer New York Inc.